Medina hits backflip, beats Filipe Toledo twice and is three-time WSL world champion | surfing world

 Needing a 7.98 to turn, Filipinho got a great straight 5 minutes from the end, hit two great rips, a floater and even finished at the junction.
 He changed the second note, made 7.37, but it wasn’t enough to beat Gabriel: 16.30 to 15.70.

 With the pressure of not being able to lose the heat, Filipinho started to take more risks and made some mistakes, looking for a 7.01 to turn.
 With 18 minutes to go, a 2m tall shark was seen near Trestles Peak.
-The event organizers rescued the surfers at sea with jetski and stopped the dispute for 15 minutes.
+The event organizers rescued the surfers from the sea with jetskis and paralyzed the dispute for 15 minutes.

 With the shark away from the venue, the heat was resumed and the great moment of the entire championship came.
 After Filipe got an 8.53 on a very well surfed right, Gabriel took a left, accelerated with everything and hit the maneuver that only he had managed to complete in a championship: the backflip.
-A back mortal worth a 9.01 note.
-End of heat: 17.53 to 16.36 for the new three-time world surfing champion, who was very emotional and was hugged by Filipinho at sea.
+A back mortal worth a 9.03 note.
+End of heat: 17.53 to 16.36 for the new three-time world surfing champion, who was very moved and was hugged by Filipinho while still at sea.

 – It’s not every day that you make a dream come true.
 Every dream seems impossible.
 Today is a special day for me.
 I have this for a long time with me.
 You have to work hard.
 There is no other way.
 It has a lot of passion.
 You have to let surfing do the talking.
 That day will stay in my life forever.
 I had to surf a lot to conquer – Gabriel celebrated already on the sand.